 - #Quarantine2020 has made me realize that I am 100% an extroverted introvert.
 I love being around people to an extent, but I really enjoy staying home, working around the house, catching up on books and TV, and spending time with my husband.

 - When I was four, my favorite movie was Pocahontas.
-I loved Pocahontas so much that I demanded my mother to legally change my name to Pocahontas.
-When she refused, I didn’t talk to her for four days.
+I loved Pocahontas so much that I demanded my mother legally change my name to Pocahontas.
+When she refused, I didn’t talk to her for a week.
 Honestly?
 I’m still a little bitter.
 Just kidding!
-Thank you mom for not changing my name!
+Thank you, mom for not changing my name!

-- I was the yearbook Editor in Chief in high school my junior and senior years.
-I learned the basics of print layout design, writing, digital photography, photo editing, and how to use PhotoShop and InDesign while working on my yearbook.
-These skills have benefited me so many times as a professional — way more than algebra ever did!
+- I was the yearbook Editor in Chief my junior and senior years of high school.
+I learned the basics of print layout design, writing, digital photography, photo editing, and how to use Photoshop and InDesign.
+These skills have benefitted me so many times as a professional — way more than algebra ever did!

-- I’m can’t get enough of audiobooks.
+- I can’t get enough audiobooks.
 I listen to them basically all the time — while walking, running, working out, cleaning, getting ready, and driving around.
-The OverDrive app makes borrowing audiobooks from my library so easy!
 My favorite books are those narrated by the author or historical fiction.
-I love the Outlander series!
+I love the Outlander Series!

-- Ever since I was a lifeguard in high school I’ve carried a water bottle around with me e.v.e.r.y.w.h.e.r.e.
+- Ever since I was a lifeguard in high school, I’ve carried a water bottle around with me e.v.e.r.y.w.h.e.r.e.
 It’s my lifeline.
-I’ve tried so many different bottles and I’m convinced the 18 oz Yeti Rambler with the Chug Cap is the ultimate water bottle.
+I’ve tried so many different bottles, and I’m convinced the 18 oz Yeti Rambler with the Chug Cap is the ultimate water bottle.
 I love the color options, how it keeps my drinks cold, never leaks when I throw it in my bag, and is so easy to wash in the dishwasher.

 - If I had to pick a favorite musical genre, it would be classical music.
-During the work day or while I’m relaxing around the house, I’m almost always playing some sort of classical music.
-I love the intensity, emotions it can evoke, and when it combines various genres.
-My favorite composers are Ludovico Einaudi and Alexis Ffrench.
+During the workday or while I’m relaxing around the house, I’m almost always playing some sort of classical music.
+I love the intensity and emotions it can evoke.

-- Neal and I got married in Louisville, KY in November, 2016.
-We knew we wanted a historic venue, and since there were only a few options in Indianapolis that we’re out of our price range, we expanded our search to nearby cities and fell in love with Garden Court.
+- Neal and I got married in Louisville, KY, in November 2016.
+We knew we wanted a historic venue, and since there were only a few options in Indianapolis that we didn’t care for, we expanded our search to nearby cities and fell in love with Garden Court.
 We had the most beautiful wedding day!
-Louisville became one of my favorite cities and will always have a special play in my heart <3.
+Louisville became one of my favorite cities and will always have a special place in my heart <3.

 - Follow me @IndiafromIndiana on Instagram